In this article: About the User Role condition | How to set up the condition using If-So

 If-So automatically pulls the list of user roles from your WordPress site and adds them to the dropdown menu of the User Role condition.

-How to set up a page URL condition
+How to set up a User Role condition

 - On your WordPress dashboard, go to “If-So → Add New Trigger”.